ajschumacher/gadsdc/11-types_and_bases/lab_SQL_Northwind.md

 # SQL Lab

 _Structured Query Language_ (SQL) is a very useful [declarative language](http://en.wikipedia.org/wiki/Declarative_programming) for working with data.
-It is often supported (with some variation) by relational databases.
+It is usually supported (with some variation) by relational databases.
 The tutorialspoint [SQL Quick Guide](http://www.tutorialspoint.com/sql/sql-quick-guide.htm) is a handy cheat sheet for a lot of the syntax.
 As a data user, access to data will usually consist of a more or less complicated `SELECT` statement.

 This lab uses the SQL playground provided in-browser by [W3Schools](http://www.w3schools.com/).